-- Checklists hold the students accountable for their efforts that go into completing the tasks.
+- Checklists hold the students accountable for the efforts that go into completing the tasks.
 The students know the trajectory of the required tasks and are responsible for continuing work for them.
 When another person dictates the tasks, completing the tasks is seen as a shared responsibility rather than the learner’s responsibility.

 - With the help of checklists, you know where you left off the last time and can pick it up right there and follow the structured path to a higher difficulty level.
-This will let you stay organized and orientated in what you were doing without making amisses.
+This will let you stay organized and orientated in what you are doing without making amisses.

-- The parties involved in the functional math checklist run-through (ex: a teacher and a student) know what questions were incomplete or were gotten wrong the last time, which can be attempted again instead of abandoning them.
+- The parties involved in the functional math checklist run-through (e.g.: a teacher and a student) know what questions were incomplete or were gotten wrong the last time, which can be attempted again instead of abandoning them.
 This will make the student know more about their loopholes and will make them practice their weak points even more.

 - The idea of a checklist is to show incremental signs of progress in a child.
-Checklists are an amazing tool to motivate the learner by putting in consistent efforts to increase the efficiency in solving daily problems using functional math skills.
+Checklists are an amazing tool to motivate the learner by putting in consistent efforts to increase efficiency in solving daily problems using functional math skills.

 - Checklists allow for making assessments and inspecting obstacles if any are present.

 - A goal can be divided into various tasks and used in the checklists so that the pathway to achieving the goal can be easily communicated to parents and teachers.